Stan1slavssKy/Akinator/README.md

 # Akinator

-Now you are in directory of fascinating game Akinator!
-Current version is for Windows NT in Russian.
+Current version is for Linux in Russian.

-AG — Akinator Game.

 ## Usage

-All you should do to download the program is:
+All you need to do to use the program:
-* To download and install [Graphviz for Windows](https://graphviz.org/download/#windows).
+* To download and install [Graphviz for Linux](https://graphviz.org/download/).
 * To download current repository and launch `../../Akinator program/akinator.exe`.

 There are 4 regimes of the program: